 Congratulations, by the Way is a simple read with a hefty message.
 It is technically the transcript of a Commencement Speech George Saunders (b.
 1958) delivered in 2013 to Syracuse University.

 But more deeply, it is a regret of meanness, a call for kindness, and a study of legacy.

 In seventh grade, this new kid joined our class.
 In the interest of confidentially, her Convocation Speech name will be ‘Ellen.’
 Ellen was small, shy… When nervous, which was pretty much always, she had a habit of taking a strand of hair into her mouth and chewing on it.

-The older we grow, the more we realize, life doesn’t fall evenly among the lines of those who are kind and those who are not.
-It is made up of a thousand, million points of opportunity to be kind or mean or silent and it is made up of us, individuals with free will and vulnerable hearts.
+The older we grow, the more we realize life doesn’t fall evenly among the lines of those who are kind and those who are not.
+It is made up of a thousand, a million points of opportunity to be kind or mean or silent, and it is made up of us, individuals with free will and vulnerable hearts.

 So she came to our school and our neighbourhood and was mostly ignored, occasionally teased. (‘Your hair taste good?” – That sort of thing.)
 I could see this hurt her.
 I still remember the way she’d look after such an insult… At home, I imagined, after school, her mother would say, you know, “How was your day, sweetie?” and she’d say “Oh, fine.”